Scuba diving the Phi Phi Islands with an eco-friendly dive center

 The scuba divers were asked their preference for the dive spot on the Phi Phi Isladns

 So besides me and the staff, which existed of a very skilled instructor and a divemaster trainee, there were only 4 guest divers.
-We were asked where we would like to dive today or, in order words, would we like to see turtles or sharks?
+We were asked where we would like to go scuba diving today or, in order words: do we like to see turtles or sharks?
 The decision was made for turtles for the first dive, although the instructor told us that sometimes they reconsider the dive site upon arriving, looking at the number of other divers at the spot.
+They avoid the crowds!

 Scuba diving the National Marine Park on the Phi Phi Islands

 Most of the dive sites around Phi Phi Islands are located in the National Marine Park around the uninhabited island of Ko Phi Phi Lee.
 The scenery is absolutely beautiful here with high limestone cliffs, lush green jungle and some caves and beaches.
 After about 20 minutes we arrived at our chosen dive spot.

-Change of plans to avoid the crowds, going for the dive site of Palong
+Change of plans to avoid the crowds: dive site Palong instead

 However, upon arriving we saw many other dive boats coming to our direction too.
 So we decided to change our plans and avoid all the divers from the other dive centres.
 I was happy to hear that we´re going to avoid the coming crowd and it only took us another 5-minute boat ride.
 We arrived at the dive site Palong, known for the sharks!
 All excited, we jumped in the crystal clear water.